 It eventually became a baptistery, but, as the etching shows, it was not modified in order to give it a more Christian appearance.

-* Illyricum was the name given by the Romans to a region which roughly corresponded to the former Yugoslavia and included Dalmatia.
+* Illyricum was the name given by the Romans to a region which roughly corresponded to the former Republic of Yugoslavia and included Dalmatia.